You know what’s discouraging?

 What’s so bad about having a phone that’s 2 or 3 models old?

-Those people keep the never-ending payments by continually upgrading to a phone they couldn’t afford in the first place.
+We all know someone who keeps the never-ending payments by upgrading to a phone they couldn’t afford in the first place.

 Here’s the deal:

-They make our phones pretty good these days…so a phone that you’ve had for 3 years isn’t going to pale in comparison to a brand new one.
+They make our phones pretty good these days.
+A phone that you’ve had for 2-3 years isn’t going to pale in comparison to a brand new one.

 Nothing feels better than being debt free.
 Nothing.